Tag: leader

 Psalm 142; Amos 9:11–15; Luke 7:31–35

-As mentioned previously, Amos’ prophetic was to the Israelites, the nation of the 10 tribes that separated from Judah and Benjamin.
-As part of the “rebellion” the of the Israelites, Jeroboam, made 2 golden calves for local worship to protect his “kingship” from reverting to Judah and Jerusalem should the people of Israel choose to faithfully worship at the in Jerusalem (1 Kings 12:26–33).
+As mentioned previously, Amos’ mission was to the Israelites, the nation of the 10 tribes that separated from Judah and Benjamin.
+As part of the “rebellion” the leader of the Israelites, Jeroboam, made 2 golden calves for local worship to protect his “kingship” from reverting to Judah and Jerusalem should the people of Israel choose to faithfully worship at the temple in Jerusalem (1 Kings 12:26–33).
 He was quite successful.

 As the Temple had remained in Jerusalem, and the false worship at Bethel (gold calf), it seems strange to mentions the “tent of David”.
 The original Tent of Meeting was replaced by the Temple.
 The Temple in Jerusalem wasn’t destroyed.
 The temple of false worship in Bethel would fall in a few years due to an earthquake.
 The people of Israel no longer claimed David as one of their own (1 Kings 12:16–17).

 The best way to explain this is to understand the underlying message of Amos: false worship was separating the people of Israel permanently (by their actions, not God’s) from God.
 True/pure/heartfelt worship would reunite the people of Israel with God.
 In other words, the false temple won’t help you (and the implication that even the Temple in Jerusalem wouldn’t).
-Only being someone “after” God’s own heart would restore things as they ought to be.
+Only being someone “after” God’s own would restore things as they ought to be.
 The message to the Israelites was, be David, a man after God’s own heart (1 Samuel 13:14).

 However, no matter how we slice it or define it, we will often worship that which isn’t God, thinking that it will bring us closer to God.
 Quite often it is behavior.
 And, while certain behaviors (repentance, love of God, worship of God) will, we all too often confuse which behaviors.